Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 1. Peer-peers model:
     It is a computer system connected to each other for the purpose of distributing workloads.
 They could also be used for sharing resources such as files, printers, and storage.
-    In this network model,each node has is own daa and application and is responsible for its own management and security.
+    In this network model,each node has is own data and application and is responsible for its own management and security.
 Peers are equally privileged participants in the architecture.
     For example, files can be shared directly between systems on the network without the need for a central server, Use cases:
     +   Users are responsible for backing up each node.